 With genuine care about your well-being and a lack of judgment about you or the circumstances surrounding the allegations, Bryson will listen to your story, help you understand your situation and options, and develop a plan to get you the best possible result.
 While an acquittal or dismissal of the charges is always the goal, Bryson will also explore alternative approaches if they offer a better chance of minimizing penalties and consequences.

 If child abuse allegations cloud your future and threaten your relationships and reputation, Colorado Springs child abuse defense lawyer Bryson Perkins can give you the best chance at clearing things up.
-With personal attention and a thorough understanding of what it takes to successfully fight Colorado child abuse charges, Bryson will be your steadfast ally and advocate throughout this difficult time.
+With personal attention and a thorough understanding of what it takes to fight Colorado child abuse charges successfully, Bryson will be your steadfast ally and advocate throughout this challenging time.